 Criteria for Evaluating Alternatives Indicators Alternative Design Concept 1 Alternative Design Concept 2 Alternative Design Concept 3

 С Engineering Enviro nment

-1 Level of service/traffic congestion - Anticipated intersection traffic and delays at intersections in 2041.
-Alternative will prevent and minimize traffic and delays at intersections in 2041.
+1 Level of service/traffic congestion A (' ' (1 ' ((' (((((((((((((((Alternative will prevent and minimize traffic and delays at intersections in 2041.
 Alternative will prevent and minimize traffic and delays at intersections in 2041.
 Alternative will prevent and minimize traffic and delays at intersections in 2041.

 Rating

 2 Speed management - Ability of Alternative to facilitate speed management along corridor.
 Provides moderate speed management along the corridor.
 Narrower roads with less lateral clearance generally contribute to more cautious driving and slower speeds.
 Alternative 1 will be more constrained than Alternative 2 but less constrained than Alternative 3. contribute to more cautious driving and slower speeds.
 Alternative 2 with the largest median will be Provides optimal speed management along the corridor.
 Narrower roads with less lateral clearance generally contributes to more cautious driving and slower speeds.
 Alternative 3 with limited marked median will be a more constrained space with inside lanes immediately adjacent to opposing traffic.

 Rating • •

-3 Traffic safety Effects on layout or operations of intersections and roadways.
-Ability address roadside safety requirements.
-Roadway alignment implications on positive guidance.
-Adequate separation of north-bound and south- bound traffic.
+3 Traffic safety Adequate separation of north-bound and south-bound traffic.
 Roadside safety requirements will be met.
 Provides consistent alignment and positive guidance throughout the corridor.
 Roadside safety requirements will be met.
 Limited marked median can provide some separation between north-bound and south-bound traffic.
 Roadside safety requirements will be met.

-Rating
+Rating • •

-4 Design constraints Professional opinion on the design limitations and restrictions.
-Conformance to York Region Streetscaping Policy and Design Elements (e.g. Median design, boulevards, lane widths, landscaping).
-Conformance to York Region's Street Tree and Horticultural Design Guidelines (e.g. offset and spacing for street trees, minimum planting width for median) No anticipated design limitations or restrictions.
+4 Design constraints restrictions Conformance to York Region Streetscaping Policy and Design Elements (e.g. Median design, boulevards, lane widths, landscaping).
+No anticipated design limitations or restrictions.
 Conforms to Region Streetscaping Policy and Design Elements.
 Conforms to Region's Street Tree and Horticultural Design Guidelines.
 Centre median can result in constraints to access for emergency services vehicles.
 No anticipated design limitations or restrictions.
 Conforms to Region Streetscaping Policy and Design Elements.
 Conforms to Region's Street Tree and Horticultural Design Guidelines.
 Centre median can result in constraints to access for emergency services vehicles.
 No anticipated design limitations or restrictions.
 Conforms to Region Streetscaping Policy and Design Elements.
 Conforms to Region's Street Tree and Horticultural Design Guidelines.

 Rating • •

 5 Utility impacts - Effects on utilities (e.g. relocations) Utilities impacts will be similar for all alternatives.
 Utilities impacts will be similar for all alternatives.
 Utilities impacts will be similar for all alternatives.

-Rating • • •
+Rating 0 0 0

-6 Constructability Professional opinion on the ease and efficiency of construction of the project, including ease of construction staging and relative construction traffic management.
-Disruption to municipal services during construction (snow removal, garbage pick-up).
-Levels of disruption to road users (automobiles and cyclists) due to construction.
-With median, construction staging and traffic management are relatively more complex than Alternative 3.
-With median, construction staging and traffic management are relatively more complex than Alternative 3.
+6 Constructability construction of the project, including ease of With median, construction staging and traffic management are relatively more complex than Alternative 3.
 With limited marked median, construction staging and traffic management are relatively less complex than other alternatives.

-Rating •
+Rating

-Summary E ingineering Environment • •
+Summary E ingineering Environment • 4 •